tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 In this bulletproofs framework, a _prover_ can build a constraint system in two steps.
 Firstly, she _commits_ to secret inputs and _allocates_ high-level variables corresponding the inputs.
 Secondly, she _selects_ a suitable combination of _multiplicative constraints_ and _linear constraints_, as well as requesting a _random scalar_ in response to the high-level variables already committed.

+Lovesh Harchandani in the article "[Zero knowledge proofs using Bulletproofs](https://medium.com/coinmonks/zero-knowledge-proofs-using-bulletproofs-4a8e2579fc82)" [14.] captures an excellent outline of _zero-knowledge proofs_ that use _Bulletproofs_;

+(a)  The prover _commits_ to values that he wants to prove knowledge of.

+(b)  The prover _generates_ the _proof_ by enforcing the _constraints over the committed values_ and any additional _public values_.
+The constraints might require the prover to commit to some _additional variables_.

+(c)  Prover _sends_ the verifier _all the commitments_ he made in step 1 and step 2 along with the _proof_ from step 2.

+(d)  The verifier now _verifies the proof_ by enforcing the _same constraints_ over _the commitments_ plus any public values.

 ##### _About Gadgets_

 Consider a _verifiable shuffle_: Given two lists of _committed values_  ${\large x_1, x_2, . . . , x_n}$  and  ${\large y_1, y_2, . . . , y_n} ,$  prove that the second list is a permutation of the first.
 Bunz et al mention that the use of bulletproofs improves the complexity of such a _verifiable shuffle_ to size $\mathcal{O}(log(n))$ compared to previous implementation results, see Page 5 of [9.]
 Although not referred to as a _gadget_ in the paper, this is in fact a _shuffle gadget_.
 The term _gadget_ was used and popularised by the Interstellar team, who introduced _gadgets_ as building blocks of constraints systems, see Cathie Yun's article entitled [_Building on Bulletproofs_](https://medium.com/@cathieyun/building-on-bulletproofs-2faa58af0ba8).